 One weird case-study shows how a man took Butea Superba, which raised his DHT levels 158% above the medical reference ranges.

 Discontinuation of the herb lowered the levels back to normal.

 If you’re looking for that crazy DHT boost to promote beard growth, butea might work.

-There are other benefits to glycine too, such as three (1, 2, 3) well-done human studies which show clearly how glycine (as a inhibitory neurotransmitter) promotes sleep quality and reduces the time it takes to fall asleep…
+There are other benefits to glycine too, such as three (1, 2, 3) well-done human studies which show clearly how glycine (as an inhibitory neurotransmitter) promotes sleep quality and reduces the time it takes to fall asleep.

-The best and cheapest way to get high quality glycine, is to actually dissolve 10-20 grams of gelatin to warm water and drink before bed time.
+The best and cheapest way to get high-quality glycine, is to dissolve 10-20 grams of gelatin to warm water and drink before bedtime.

-DHT and testosterone are proven to increase beard growth rate, and there are many supplements proven to increase those two hormones…
+DHT and testosterone are proven to increase beard growth rate, and there are many supplements proven to raise those two hormones.

 Therefore what are those supplements?